Kenny Vallejos, 1st RIC Student to Land Paid White House Internship

 He also met Dr. Anthony Fauci and the Secretary of the Department of Health and Human Services Xavier Becerra, the first Latino in the history of the United States to hold this office.

 “You see yourself in these people and realize that you can do this work, too,” says Vallejos.
-“Through my education courses at Rhode Island College, I was able to see some of the policies regarding education that didn’t make sense to me.
+“Through my education courses at Rhode Island College, I was able to critically analyze some of the policies regarding education.
 I believe if there’s any other way I can make a difference aside from teaching, it’s going to be in the political world.”

-“But teaching is something I have to do,” he emphasizes.
+“Teaching is something I have to do,” he emphasizes.
 “It’s something I’ve wanted to do since the age of five.
-I don’t want to be someone who works in the U.S. Department of Education but who hasn’t worked in the schools.
-A lot of times these people are put into leadership positions, but they really don’t understand what goes on in a classroom on a day-to-day basis.”
+I don’t want to be a policymaker who works in the U.S. Department of Education but who hasn’t worked in the schools.
+Often individuals are put into policy-making positions without really understanding what goes on in a classroom on a day-to-day basis.”

 Vallejos was inspired to a life of leadership by President Obama.
 “I was in second grade when he won the 2009 presidential election.
 It was the first time in our country’s history that a person of color held such a high office.
 It was a really emotional moment for me when he walked out on stage with his wife and daughters after finding out that he had won.
 It was very motivating.
 It made me think that if he can do this, I can do it, too.”